Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-build-with-axiasolar.md

 _This article is the up-to-date version of the blog post: [Everything you Need to Know to Prepare for AXIASolar](https://medium.com/axiacoin.network/everything-you-need-to-know-to-prepare-for-axiasolar-32d08b929735)._

 AXIASolar is a blockchain protocol with two goals: providing **shared security** among all connected parachains and allowing all connected chains to **interoperate** by using [XCMP](learn-crosschain).
-With the advent of [PDKs](build-pdk) like Parity Substrate and Cumulus, the time it takes to develop and launch a new chain has dropped significantly.
+With the advent of [PDKs](build-pdk) like Axia Substrate and Cumulus, the time it takes to develop and launch a new chain has dropped significantly.
 Whereas before it would take years to launch a new chain, now it may only take weeks or even days.

 This guide will walk you through the steps you can take today to get started building your vision with AXIASolar.
 It will explain the difference between a parachain and a smart contract (and why one may be better suited for your application over the other).
 It will lay out the resources that are available now and the ones that are coming soon so that you can get started creating your application in anticipation of the AXIASolar mainnet launch later this year.